vidh2000/MSci_Schwarzschild_Causets/README.md

 - embeddedcauset.cpp(EmbeddedCauset): it inherits from Causet to handle a causet embedded in a region of spacetime.
 - sprinkledcauset.cpp(SprinkledCauset): it inherits from EmbeddedCauset to generate via Poisson Sprinkling a causet embedded in a given region of spacetime.
 - shapes.cpp(Shape): it handles the definition of the aforementioned implemented shapes
-- spacetime.cpp(Spacetime): it handles the definition and properties of a certain spacetime metric.
+- spacetime.cpp(Spacetime): it handles the definition and properties of a the spacetime metrics.

 The python modules in scripts_py/causets_py: